ChingMaoJin/Cryptography/README.md

-# Cryptography
+# Cryptography - Affine Brute Force Attack
-This repository shows my implementation of DES without using python cryptographic library.
+This branch shows how a weakly encrypted text can be decrypted via Affine Brute Force Attack.

 # Excuting
 On Terminal: python "Affine Brute Force Attack.py"